-How to use narcotics wisely during your labor.
-You may enter the delivery room studied up on drugs, have mustered up all the alternatives to using them, and still conclude, with your birth attendants, that it would be in the best interest of you and your baby and the progress of your labor to get some medical pain relief.
-Here are the safest and most effective ways to use analgesics during your labor:
+You may enter the delivery room studied up on drugs, have mustered up all the alternatives to using them, and still conclude, with your birth attendants, that it would be in the best interest of you, your baby, and the progress of your childbirth to get some medication for your labor pains.
+Here are the safest and most effective ways to use pain medication during labor:

 - Select the right route.
-Getting the drug intravenously gives you relief more quickly than an intramuscular injection.
-Intravenous drugs also wear off faster.
+Getting the pain medication during labor intravenously gives you relief more quickly than an intramuscular injection.
+Intravenous pain medications also wears off faster.
 After an intravenous injection a mother usually feels some relief within 5-10 minutes; this relief may last around an hour.
 Intramuscular injections, on the other hand, typically take half an hour to an hour to reach full effect, but the relief may last 3-4 hours.
 In either case, some mothers notice that the second dose is not as effective as the first.
 Most women choose the intravenous route; if labor pain is overwhelming enough to require medical relief, you want it to happen fast, and you probably also need intravenous fluids.
 Request a Heparin-lock, which allows you to move from your bed and to adjust positions more easily, rather than being tethered to a bedside intravenous bottle.